-- The FDA did not request additional clinical efficacy studies, although the Agency has asked for the re-presentation and re-analysis of select existing Phase 3 clinical trial data. - The FDA requested we perform two studies relating to bioavailability and metabolism.
-We believe these studies should be of short duration in normal volunteers. - The FDA did not accept our request to waive the requirement for a thorough QT study.
-We believe this study should be of short duration in normal volunteers.
-We plan to discuss the design and timing of the study with the FDA.
+• The FDA did not request additional clinical efficacy studies, although the FDA has asked for the re-presentation and re-analysis of select existing Phase 3 clinical trial data.

+- · The FDA requested we perform two studies relating to bioavailability and metabolism. - · The FDA did not accept our request to waive the requirement for a thorough QT study.

 Since receiving the Complete Response Letter, we have been working to address the issues raised by the FDA.
-The FDA granted the Company two meetings to discuss the Complete Response Letter in the first guarter of 2011, one in February and one in March.
+The FDA granted the Company two meetings to discuss the Complete Response Letter in the first quarter of 2011, one in February and one in March.

-At the February 2011 meeting, we presented information concerning the clinical pharmacology of APF530 and a revised presentation format for certain clinical data from the Company's Phase 3 study.
+At the February 2011 meeting, we presented information concerning the clinical pharmacology of APF530 and a revised presentation format for certain clinical data from the Company's Phase 3 clinical study.
 The FDA indicated the Company would need to complete a thorough QT study prior to resubmitting its NDA and clarified the requirements for a previously requested metabolism study.
-The FDA agreed both studies could be structured as a single clinical study conducted in healthy volunteers.
-Once initiated, this study is anticipated to take approximately six months to complete.
 The FDA also indicated that the revised presentation format for the clinical data was acceptable for resubmission.
 The FDA did not request that the Company conduct any additional efficacy studies.

-The second FDA meeting is scheduled for the end of March 2011, with the subjects under discussion being the dosing system and the characterization and manufacturing of APF530.
-At the meeting, the Company will be presenting the results of the additional analytical work it has completed since receipt of the Complete Response Letter.
+At the March 2011 meeting, the dosing system and the characterization and manufacturing of APF530 were discussed.
+The Company also presented the results of the additional analytical work it has completed since receipt of the Complete Response Letter.